Download This Sample

 - As a response to Parks’ arrest, WPC began distributing leaflets calling all African-Americans to boycott city buses in Montgomery.
 Parks posted bailed and on December 2, black leaders including Martin Luther King, Jr. met at Dexter Avenue Baptist Church to discuss further action.

-- NAACP and WPC decided to publicized the boycott that would be held on the 5th of December, four days after Parks’ arrest.
+- NAACP and WPC decided to publicize the boycott that would be held on the 5th of December, four days after Parks’ arrest.
 It gained unexpected publicity in the media.

 During the Boycott

 - On December 5, 1955, almost 90% of the black community responded to the boycott.
-The Montgomery Improvement Association was established with Martin Luther King, Jr.
+The Montgomery Improvement Association was established by Martin Luther King, Jr.

-- Dr. Martin Luther King, Jr. was a prominent civil rights activists in the 1950s and 60s.
+- Dr. Martin Luther King, Jr. was a prominent civil rights activist in the 1950s and 60s.
 He led the March on Washington where he delivered his famous speech “I Have A Dream.”
-King, Jr. met civil rights supporter President John F. Kennedy in 1963.
-He was assassinated on April 4, 1968, in Memphis, Tennessee, following the assassination of JFK on November 22, 1963 in Dallas, Texas.
+King, Jr. met civil rights supporter, President John F. Kennedy, in 1963.
+He was assassinated on April 4, 1968, in Memphis, Tennessee, following the assassination of JFK on November 22, 1963, in Dallas, Texas.

 - In order to sustain the boycott, African-Americans rode bicycles, carpooled, and walked to work.
 Moreover, black taxi drivers lowered their rate to 10 cents, the same rate as city buses.
 In addition, regular mass meetings were held to mobilize African-Americans.

 - Some white people were unhappy about the boycott.
 Protesters were even attacked in the streets.
-Black taxi drivers who were lowered their fare were fined by the city.
+Black taxi drivers who lowered their fares were fined by the city.

-- On June 5, 1956, a federal court in Montgomery ruled that any practices of racial segregation in city buses was against the 14th Amendment of the Constitution.
-That amendment following the end of the Civil War in 1868 states that all citizens regardless of race should received equal rights and protection under state and
+- On June 5, 1956, a federal court in Montgomery ruled that any practices of racial segregation in city buses were against the 14th Amendment of the Constitution.
+That amendment following the end of the Civil War in 1868 states that all citizens regardless of race should receive equal rights and protection under state and

 - After an appeal by the city, the U.S. Supreme Court upheld the lower court’s decision and on December 20, 1956, racial segregation was declared unconstitutional.